 Additionally, bonus categories are capped at $25,000 in spend during your cardmember year for the Ink Business Cash℠ Credit Card.
 According to the spending pattern above, you would earn $90 in cashback every month with the Ink Cash (9,000 Ultimate Rewards points).

-The Amex Business Gold Rewards is nice, but a little complicated because you have to pick your own bonus categories.
+The The Business Gold Rewards Card from American Express OPEN is nice, but a little complicated because you have to pick your own bonus categories.
 You are able to choose one category that earns 3 Membership Rewards points per dollar spent out of: airfare, advertising, gas, shipping, and certain computer purchases.
 You are also able to choose two categories that earn 2 Membership Rewards per dollar spent out of the four remaining categories.

 Let’s say you choose airfare to earn 3X and advertising and computer purchases to earn 2X.
 We’ll also assume that one third of your office supply store purchases will also fall into the computer category.
 With this card, you would earn 8,333 Membership Rewards every month according to the spending pattern outlined above, close to what you’d earn with the Ink Preferred, but not quite as good.
 The Amex Business Gold Rewards also has a $195 annual fee ($o introductory annual fee the first year).

 The Capital One Spark Miles credit card earns 2 miles per dollar spent on all purchases.
 If you spend $5,000 per month, you’ll earn 10,000 miles.
 While it is true that this is more miles that you would earn with the Ink Plus, these miles are nowhere near as valuable as Ultimate Rewards points.
 The miles earned through Capital One are only worth one cent each.